 Navigation collections enable you to distribute the creation and maintenance of collections to subject matter experts in your organization, such as functional administrators and business analysts.
 The subject matter experts creating navigation collections should understand the content that their user communities need to access on a frequent basis.
 They should also know where to find links to this content, and whether the content is accessed by portal navigation or external URLs.

 Navigation collections can contain these elements:

-Links to existing, visible content references in the portal registry.
+Links to existing, non-hidden content references in the portal registry.

-Links to existing, visible folders in the portal registry.
+Links to existing, non-hidden folders in the portal registry.

 The navigation collection will contain all contents of the menu folder and its subfolders.

 Note: Remote links are supported only on PeopleSoft Interaction Hub systems with unified navigation configured to include the remote content provider system.